MicrosoftDocs/azure-devops-docs/docs/pipelines/licensing/concurrent-jobs.md

 ### Self-hosted parallel jobs

-You can register any number of these [self-hosted agents](../agents/agents.md) in your organization.
+For self-hosted parallel jobs, you can register any number of [self-hosted agents](../agents/agents.md) in your organization.
 We charge based on the number of jobs you want to run at a time, not the number of agents registered.
 There are no time limits on self-hosted jobs.

-We provide a *free tier* of service by default in your organization.

-### Self-hosted parallel job costs
+For public projects that are self-hosted, you can have unlimited parallel jobs running.
+For private projects, you can have one job and one additional job for each active Visual Studio Enterprise subscriber who is a member of your organization.

 | |  Number of parallel jobs |  Time limit |
 |:----------|:-------------| :------|
 | Public project | Unlimited | None|
 | Private project | One self-hosted job; For each active Visual Studio Enterprise subscriber who is a member of your organization, you get one additional self-hosted parallel job.   |   None |

-**Public project**
-- Unlimited parallel jobs
-- No time limits

-**Private project**
-- One self-hosted parallel job
-- For each active Visual Studio Enterprise subscriber who is a member of your organization, you get one additional self-hosted parallel job.
-- No time limits

-When the free tier is no longer sufficient for your private project, you can purchase more additional capacity per parallel job.
+When the free tier is no longer sufficient for your self-hosted private project, you can purchase more additional capacity per parallel job.

 [Buy self-hosted parallel jobs](https://marketplace.visualstudio.com/items?itemName=ms.build-release-private-pipelines).

-::: moniker-end
 ::: moniker range="= tfs-2015"

 > Do I need parallel jobs in TFS 2015?
 Short answer: no. [More details](#tfs_before_2017)